AustinCodingAcademy/student-gitbook/intro-to-web-dev.md

 ---
 ### Project

-Most of you are interested in a new career, so today we're going to create a resume page for an online Portfolio with the skills you'll have as a web developer.

-Today the resume will be modeled after
- * A UX designer
- * One of our graduates who became an Instructor
+Imagine yourself as a web developer.
+You've completed 9 months at Dallas Coding Academy and you're ready to start your new career.

+Use the example below to create a developer resume.

 We will leverage
  * Experience / Previous employment
- * Education
+ * Education (Dallas Coding Academy!)
  * Portfolio of apps / sites
  * Languages / Frameworks
  * Tools / Software